Killing of Muhammad al-Durrah: Jamal and Muhammad al-Durrah

 Jamal al-Durrah (جمال الدرة; born c.
 1963) was a carpenter and house painter before the shooting.
 Since then, because of his injuries, he has worked as a truck driver.
 He and his wife, Amal, live in the UNRWA-run Bureij refugee camp in the Gaza Strip.
 As of 2013 they had four daughters and six sons, including a boy, Muhammad, born two years after the shooting.

 Until the shooting, Jamal had worked for Moshe Tamam, an Israeli contractor, for 20 years, since he was 14.
 Writer Helen Schary Motro came to know Jamal when she employed him to help build her house in Tel Aviv.
 She described his years of rising at 3:30 am to catch the bus to the border crossing at four, then a second bus out of Gaza so he could be at work by six.
 Tamam called him a "terrific man," someone he trusted to work alone in his customers' homes.

+During the Gaza war, both of Jamal Al-Durrah’s brothers were killed by Israeli airstrikes, and he was seen mourning next to their body bags.

 Muhammad Jamal Al-Durrah (born 1988) was in fifth grade, but his school was closed on 30 September 2000; the Palestinian Authority had called for a general strike and day of mourning following violence in Jerusalem the day before.
 His mother said he had been watching the rioting on television and asked if he could join in.
 Father and son decided instead to go to a car auction.
 Jamal had just sold his 1974 Fiat, Motro wrote, and Muhammad loved cars, so they went to the auction together.

 Charles Enderlin

 Charles Enderlin was born in 1945 in Paris; his grandparents were Austrian Jews who had left the country in 1938 when Germany invaded.
 After briefly studying medicine, he moved to Jerusalem in 1968 where he became an Israeli national.
 He began working for France 2 in 1981, serving as their bureau chief in Israel from 1990 until his retirement in 2015.
 Enderlin is the author of several books about the Middle East, including one about Muhammad al-Durrah, Un Enfant est Mort: Netzarim, 30 Septembre 2000 (2010).
 Highly regarded among his peers and within the French establishment, he submitted a letter from Jacques Chirac, during the Philippe Karsenty libel action, who wrote in flattering terms of Enderlin's integrity.
-In 2009 he was awarded France's highest decoration, the Légion d'honneur.
+In 2009, he was awarded France's highest decoration, the Légion d'honneur.

 According to French journalist Anne-Elisabeth Moutet, Enderlin's coverage of the Israeli-Palestinian conflict was respected by other journalists but was regularly criticized by pro-Israel groups.
 As a result of the al-Durrah case, he received death threats, his wife was assaulted in the street, his children were threatened, the family had to move home, and at one point they considered emigrating to the United States.